hannesortmeier/tracktrain/README.md

 There is still a lot to do!

 It looks like you are not able to add tracks to the spotify queue through the spotify api if the device you are listening from is a wlan speaker.
+This is why the project is currently on ice.
+Spotify needs to fix their api first.

 ## Project setup
 ```